MongoCaleb/checker/README.md

 - It will optionally check uses of `:doc:` and `:ref:` targets. **Note**: checker DOES NOT ignore rst comments.
 Use the optional `-d` and `-r` flags to check for `:doc:` and `:ref:` targets, respectively.

-## How it does it

-Once it scans files for checkable items, it begins checking them.
-URL checing is performed in a pool of workers (default 10), configurable with the `-w` flag.
-Each worker is throttled (default 10), configurable with the `-t` flag, so that no worker can issue more than (1e9 / (throttle / workers)) requests per second. **Setting this value too high can result in inadvertent DOS attacks.**. `:ref:` targets are only checked for existence, since the URL is guaranteed to be accurate based on the way they are generated. `:doc:` targets check whether the target is in the list of scanned files.